limansky/limansky_me/drafts/2016-12-24-pagination-with-hakyll.md

 ```

 Hakyll provides `paginateEvery` function which takes a list and groups it in
-chunks of specified number of items.
+chunks of specified number of elements.
 Another useful function is
 `sortRecentFirst` which sorts list of `Identifier`s.
-So, we need to sort the
+So, we need to sort a
 list of identifiers and then paginate it.
 To do that, we need to lift the
 `paginateEvery` function to the `MonadMetadata` monad.